 Researchers believe that some individuals may have a genetic predisposition to developing certain autoimmune blistering diseases such as pemphigoid and dermatitis herpetiformis.
 A person who is genetically predisposed to a disorder carries a gene (or genes) for the disease, but it may not be expressed unless it is triggered or “activated” under certain circumstances, such as due to particular environmental factors (multifactorial inheritance).

 Autoimmune blistering diseases affect men and women in equal numbers.
 Most forms occur in middle-aged individuals, usually people in their 50s and 60s.
 However, autoimmune blistering diseases can affect individuals of any age including children.
 The overall incidence and prevalence of pemphigus varies depending upon the specific population studied.
-Pemphigus is estimated to affect anywhere from .7-5 people per 1,000,000 per year in the general population.
+Pemphigus is estimated to affect anywhere from 0.7-5 people per 1,000,000 per year in the general population (Israel has the highest incidence at 16 per 1, 000,000 per year).
 The incidence of dermatitis herpetiformis has been estimated at 10 in 100,000.
 The exact incidence of epidermolysis bullosa acquista and the pemphigoid disorders is unknown.

 A diagnosis of an autoimmune blistering disease is suspected based upon identification of characteristic findings, a thorough clinical evaluation, and a detailed patient history.
 A diagnosis may be confirmed based upon a variety of specialized tests including blood tests or skin biopsy.
 Blood tests can reveal the characteristic antibodies associated with specific autoimmune blistering diseases.
 A skin biopsy is a small sample of affected tissue that is taken and examined under a microscope, which may reveal characteristic findings.
-Physicians may also perform direct immunofluorescence on a skin biopsy sample.
+Physicians also perform direct immunofluorescence (DIF) on a skin biopsy sample that presents a gold standard in the assessment of patients with bullous disorder.
 This is a test in which the sample is stained with special dyes that allow antibodies to seen under a special microscope.

 Determining the specific antibody present confirms a diagnosis a specific autoimmune blistering disease.